How to present a research paper in PPT: best practices

 11. Appendix (1 slide)

-If applicable, include any supplementary materials, such as additional data or detailed charts, in your appendix slide.
+Include any supplementary materials, such as additional data or detailed charts, in your appendix slide.

-Steps to creating a memorable research paper presentation
+Steps to create a PowerPoint presentation for a research paper

 Step 1.
-Understand your audience:
+Know your audience:

 Step 2.
 Define your key messages: